 As the Tourism website states, Peru is “a country of open doors” and for American and Western European countries, no visa is required for travel.

-The citizens of the following countries do not require a visa for travel to Peru:
+The citizens of the following countries do not require a Peru visa:

-- North America: United States, Canada and Mexico
+- North America: the United States, Canada and Mexico

 - South America: All South American countries